DevCycleHQ/go-server-sdk/README.md

-# DevCycle Go Server SDK.
+# DevCycle Go Server SDK

 This SDK supports both cloud bucketing (requests outbound to https://bucketing-api.devcycle.com) as well as local bucketing (requests to a local bucketing engine self-contained in this SDK).